-Prostate Cancer Treatment in the Los Angeles area
+Prostate Cancer Treatment in the Los Angeles, CA

-Dr. Robert Pugach is the 3rd most experienced HIFU urologist in the United States!
-14 years of experience!
+With 15 years of experience Dr. Robert Pugach is the 3rd most experienced HIFU urologist in the United States!

 High Intensity Focused Ultrasound (HIFU) is a remarkable, non-invasive procedure that treats prostate cancer while usually avoiding the two most common, life-altering side effects seen with radical surgery and radiation – permanent bladder control problems and erectile dysfunction.

 Dr. Robert Pugach was one of the earliest adopters of HIFU technology.
-He received his initial training in December 2005 and has been treating patients for more than 14 years.
+He received his initial training in December 2005 and has been treating patients for more than 15 years.
 He is now in an elite group of less than 1% of the urologists in the world certified to perform HIFU.
-He is the 3rd most experienced HIFU urologist west of the Mississippi and in the top 10 worldwide!
+He is the 3rd most experienced HIFU urologist in the Western United States and in the top 10 worldwide!

 At Western States HIFU, Dr. Robert Pugach uses the Sonablate® 500, a HIFU medical device, to treat men diagnosed with prostate cancer.
 While there is another device available for HIFU treatments, Dr. Pugach believes the Sonablate® 500 is clearly superior and uses it exclusively for his patients who expect the latest in HIFU technology.